 General Consultation-Liaison Psychiatry Seminar

 There are several formal didactics.
-The first is a 22-week course including guest lecturers to complement our own faculty.
+The first is a 6 month course including guest lecturers to complement our own faculty.
 The areas covered in this course include delirium, neuropsychiatry of HIV/AIDS, psycho-oncology, psychiatric aspects of liver transplant, death/palliative care, integrated care, somatic symptom disorders, pain evaluation and management, cross cultural issues, and more.

 Seminar with Dr. Wallack: Introduction to Advanced C-L